Getting a mortgage based on salary sounds straightforward – but there are lots of ins and outs that can impact how much you can borrow.

 How much can I borrow?

-In a simple case, you have been in the same job for over 2 years, have a basic salary with no additional items (e.g. allowances) and only tax and national insurance are deducted.
-Your borrowing potential will depend on your salary.
+Let’s say you have been in the same job for a few years, have a basic salary and only income tax and national insurance are deducted.
+In this case, lenders will calculate how much you can borrow based on your salary.
+Simple.

-In short, you may have heard that lenders can potentially lend up to 5 times of your income.
-However, dependent on the details of your income as well as other factors, such as your age and outgoings, you may find that the maximum can be far less than this.
+In short, lenders can potentially lend up to 6 times your income.
+However, dependent on the details of your income as well as other factors, such as your age and outgoings, you may find that the maximum mortgage based on your salary will be far less than this.